Contact Us for a Free Consultation (213) 542-0979

 Of course, if you don't commit any more crimes, then you don't have that problem, but some people just don't want to take that risk.

 So, if you're dealing with a third-strike case or second-strike case, when it comes to the three-strikes law in Los Angeles, California, get in front of an attorney who has handled these types of cases before and can advise you on what your best course of action is based on your overall picture.
-I have clients come to the office, we sit down and talk.
+I have clients come to the office, and we sit down and talk.

 About the Author